 Northeast Iowa Community College is endorsed by the Manufacturing Institute's M-list for providing students the opportunity to earn NAM-Endorsed Manufacturing Skills Certifications as a standard part of their manufacturing education programs.
 The M-List distinguishes quality manufacturing education and training programs that are a preferred source of talent for manufacturing employers.

+High-Growth, High-Earning Potential.
 The average manufacturing worker earns $77,066 annually, including pay and benefits, while other industries earn $60,168.
 Since 2001, there has been 179 percent growth in advanced manufacturing produced products exported from Iowa.
-Iowa has the largest number of advanced manufacturing jobs in the Midwest, and by 2018, Iowa is predicted to have a shortfall of 6,672 skilled workers in this sector.
+Iowa has the largest number of advanced manufacturing jobs in the Midwest.

 *Source: EMSI; Salary range represents 10th percentile - median annual wage for related occupations within a 100-mile radius from the center distance between Calmar and Peosta campuses.